Isaac-Ayanda/Python-Scripting-portfolio-01.Website-scraping-with-selenium-nium-/02.Website-Login-Automation/readme.md

 ![Dynamic figure](./images/dynamic-output1.png)
 ![Dynamic output](./images/dynamic-output.png)

 ### Futher step would be to extract and save the temperature into generated files every two seconds.
-We use a loop and modify the script accordingly to write the values to a text file with the name of the file as the date and time the values are saved.
+We use a loop and modify the script accordingly to extract the values to a text file with the name of the file as the date and time the values that are saved.
 ![generate file](./images/generatef.png)
 ### Action
 ![generate file](./images/generatef2.png)